-Securities registered pursuant to Section 12(b) of the Act.
-Title of each class Title of each class Trading Symbol(s) Name of each exchange on wh Common Stock BRID Nasdaq Global Market • 1 1 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding s been subject to such filing requirements for the past 90 days.
-Yes ☑ No Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes  No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging gr company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exch.
-Act.
-Large accelerated filer □ Non-accelerated filer ☑ filer □ pring company rowth company □ If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
-Indicate by check mark whether the registrant is a shell co ompany (as defined in Rule 12b-2 of the Exc hange Act).
-Yes 🗖 No 🗷 As of March 6, 2023, the registrant had 9,076,832 shares of common stock outstanding.
+Title of each class Common Stock Trading Symbol(s) BRID Name of each exchange on which registered Nasdaq Global Market • .
+13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months to such filing requirements for the past 90 days.
+Yes ⊠ No □ • s submitted electronically every Interactive Data File ich shorter period that the registrant was required to s e required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this submit such files).
+Yes \boxtimes No \square celerated filer, a smaller reporting company or an emerging growth company.
+See the g growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer □ Accelera ated filer □ Non-accelerated filer ⊠ Smaller reporting company Emerging g growth company □ If an emerging growth company, indicate by chec standards provided pursuant to Section 13(a) of the 9 tended transition period for complying with any new or revised financial accounting Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exch nange Act).
+Yes □ No 🏻 As of March 8, 2024, the registrant had 9,076,832 shares of common stock outstanding.